wrapperband/FeathercoinWalletGuide/README.md

 #### What is the difference between Feathercoin wallet versions?

+Why have and support different wallets?

-What is the difference between version 0.8 series and version 0.9 series Feathercoin (FTC) wallets?
+There are different versions available for the Feathercoin Wallet currently version 0.8 series and version 0.9 series Feathercoin (FTC) wallets are supported on the network.
+0.8 series daemons are recommended for mining.

 Feathercoin core wallets are similar in operation.
 The newer 0.9.3.x basic code has been moved "upstream" to be closer to the Bitcoin core framework.